- Do I need a licence to open the public highway?

 How do I apply for a licence?

-We need at least 30 working days notice between the date we receive your completed application and the date you wish to start work.
+We need at least 30 working days notice between the date we receive a complete set of the documentation required and the date you wish to start work.
 This gives us time to carry out the necessary checks to ensure the dates requested are suitable.

 If you require a temporary road closure, we require that you submit the relevant closure application eight weeks in advance and reference this on your application.
 We will not be able to process your request without this.